gautamdhameja/substrate-account-filter/readme.md

 ## Potential extension

-* The addition and removal of account id's to the allow-list could also be done using other governance methods instead of root.
+* The addition and removal of `AccountId`s to the allow-list can also be done using other governance methods instead of root.
-* The logic can be reversed to maintain a deny-list of accounts which cannot send extrinsics to the runtime.
+* The logic can be reversed to maintain a deny-list of accounts to prevent those `AccountId`s from sending extrinsics.

 ## Disclaimer